FAQ

 ### Can I use my existing kubectl configuration?

-Obol Stack uses an isolated kubeconfig at `~/.config/obol/kubeconfig.yaml`.
-To use it with standard kubectl:
+The Obol Stack uses an isolated kubeconfig at `~/.config/obol/kubeconfig.yaml`.
+To use it with your standard `kubectl`:

 ```shell